Jade, Burma's Green Glory.

 Here is a short description of the different kinds of jade.

-What is commonly called jade does actually refer to two different mineral gems, namely nephrite and jadeite.
+What is commonly called jade refers to two different mineral gems, namely nephrite and jadeite.
 The different mineralogical and chemical compositions translate into differences in colour, hardness, translucency and texture.
 Nephrite, which is much more common than jadeite is made of soft calcium and magnesium silicate.
 Jadeite, the harder jade variety is composed of aluminium and sodium silicate

-The softer variety, nephrite, has a hardness of 6 - 6.5 on the Mohs scale (from 1 to 10) and its surface is yielding relatively easy to cutter tools used to carve and incise jade.
+The softer variety, nephrite, has a hardness of 6 - 6.5 on the Mohs scale (from 1 to 10) and its surface yields relatively easy-to-cutter tools used to carve and incise jade.
 Therefore the nephrite is used to produce pieces with very sophisticated surface decoration, which is highly valued especially in China where jade is not just something to make money with and nice to look at but because of the mythical powers attributed to jade an important part of not only people's lives but also afterlives.
 Extremely artfully carved Funerary objects of jade unearthed from royal tombs give an impressive demonstration of this.
-Against the background that nephrite is used to produce beautiful jade carvings, one can justifiably say that it is the artistry of the carving that is determining the value and not the jade.
+Against the background that nephrite is used to produce beautiful jade carvings, one can justifiably say that it is the artistry of the carving that determines the value and not the jade.

 Lower qualities of nephrite (utility jade) are used to make dinnerware, trays, tea sets, figurines and interior decorative accessories.